 July 8, 2020

-Continuum, providers of senior home care in the St. Louis area, recommends the following steps to help explain expectations and communicate successfully:
+Continuum, providers of trusted home care services in the St. Louis area, recommends the following steps to help explain expectations and communicate successfully:

 - Focus on empathy.
 In place of drawing away from a senior loved one whose demands seem unreasonable, pause and empathize.
 Think through the difficulties your senior loved one is facing, and exactly how it may feel to be in his or her shoes.
 Then voice your sincere concern and desire to help.